In a Nutshell:

 Pros & Cons of the Medline Bariatric Transport Wheelchair

 • It’s relatively sporty looking.
-While aesthetics don’t matter to many, they do matter to some, and we were pleased with how good-looking the chair was.
+While aesthetics don’t matter to many, they matter to some, and we were pleased with how good-looking the chair was.

 • Excellent, easy-access wheel locking system that the user can reach without difficulty while seated in the chair.